-The Gemini Card Game is a cooperative game for 2 to 4 players who work together to complete science programs over the course of 2 week turns for a semester.
+The Gemini Card Game is a cooperative game for 2 to 4 players who work together to complete science programs over the course of a semester.
 Experience the complex decisions required to run a world class observatory and the excitement of contributing to a team as you provide researchers with their precious data and contribute to expanding the knowledge of the Universe.

 |Game and Graphic Design: André-Nicolas Chené|

 |Development: André-Nicolas Chené, Jerry Brower|

 Want to send suggestions or comments on the game?
 Please, do not hesitate to fill the feedback form.

 To get started playing the game quickly, check out the quick-start guide!
 For the full set of rules, download the rule book.
 If anything is unclear, or inconsistent, or for any suggestions, please email email@example.com.
 Please note that the rule book is meant only for games played with physical cards.

 Please also consider registering your deck!
 You will get (non-frequent, we swear) updates of the rules, and alerts when expansion sets and booster packs are available!